JaySLee/covid/README.md

 * This document will be updated every few days or so.
 * [121021:] [Report is now on GitHub](https://github.com/JaySLee/covid/blob/main/README.md)
   - But the inline math is bottom-aligned with the surrounding text, so looks a bit clumsy.
-  - Also, in-text color isn't rendered
+  - Also, colored text isn't rendered on GitHub.
 * Some dates are written U.S. style, so, e.g., 17.11.21 could appear as [111721:]

 ## Updates